MicroStrategy/rest-api-docs/docs/common-workflows/modeling/common-object-management/manage-object-acl.md

 Endpoint: [PUT /api/objects/\{id}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Object%20Management/updateObject)

-Let's use the `PUT` operation to update the ACL value for the MicroStrategy Test Folder, previously mentioned in step 1.
-Update the ACL value for Developer from Full Control (255) to View (199).
+Let's use the `PUT` operation to update the ACL value for the ACL TEST, previously mentioned in step 1.
+Update the ACL value for Administrator from Full Control (255) to View (199).
 Then, add a trustee called Mobile User, with an ID of 0AA72D6042B938FF3FBED3AAC39349F5 and an ACL value of View (199).

 The `PUT /api/objects/{id}` endpoint is used to update information for a specific object, in a specific project.
 Obtain the authorization token needed to execute the request using `POST /api/auth/login`.
 Obtain the project ID using `GET /api/projects`.
 Pass the authorization token and the project ID in the request header.
 Specify the object ID in the path of the request.
 Specify the object type as a query parameter; possible values for object type are provided in [EnumDSSXMLObjectTypes](https://www2.microstrategy.com/producthelp/2021/WebAPIReference/com/microstrategy/webapi/EnumDSSXMLObjectTypes.html).